Justification of Red List Category

 This species is listed as Endangered because it has a single, very small population within a very small range on just one island, and both its range and population are undergoing continuing declines as a result of introduced predators and the loss of forest to logging, infrastructure development, agriculture and construction of golf courses.

 Surveys conducted between 1996 and 2004 estimated 717 individuals at the end of the period.
-Repeat surveys in 2006 found no further decrease (Ozaki in litt.
+Repeat surveys in 2006 found no further decrease (K. Ozaki in litt.
 2006).
 On this basis the population is estimated at c.720 individuals, equivalent to c.480 mature individuals.
-Brazil (2009) estimates the population of Japan to number c.100-10,000 breeding pairs.

 Hanawa and Morishita (1986) estimated the population to be c.900 pairs or 1,500-2,100 birds.
 Ozaki et al. (2006) reported a reduction to 717 individuals by 2004 (with no further decline by 2006).
 Hence, a decline of 37% occurred over ten years and the negative population trend is therefore best placed in the band 30-49%, and considered on-going.